Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 I did not know that a term like that existed, let alone write about it.
-But just like we wrote essays in school, I took a deep breath, channeled my inner artist and keyed in ~1000 words about content marketing.
+But just like we wrote essays in school, I took a deep breath, channeled my inner writer and keyed in ~1000 words about content marketing.

 That was the first among the types of marketing I learned.